Bob Menendez: Other issues

 On September 28, 2006, Menendez voted for the Military Commissions Act.

-On June 12, 2007, Menendez endorsed Hillary Clinton for president and was given the position of National Campaign Co-Chair.
+On June 12, 2007, Menendez endorsed Hillary Clinton for president and was given the position of National Campaign Co-chair.
 He made numerous media appearances in support of her campaign.

 In 2009, Menendez succeeded Senator Chuck Schumer of New York as chair of the Democratic Senatorial Campaign Committee.
 Menendez's tenure, which followed two straight election cycles of dramatic Democratic gains, was marked by a more troubled Democratic outlook.
 Critics of Menendez pointed out the surprising Democratic loss in the 2010 Massachusetts Senate special election that followed the death of Ted Kennedy; Menendez's lower-key, more cautious management style; and problems caused by retirements in Indiana and elsewhere.
 Others, such as Schumer, defended Menendez's performance, citing the negative political climate.

 A group of New Jersey citizens launched an effort to recall Menendez in early 2010.
 Although Article 1, Paragraph 2(b) of the New Jersey Constitution expressly authorizes such a recall, state officials fought the effort in court.
 On March 16, 2010, a State Appeals court ruled that the recall petition could proceed.
 Menendez said he was surprised that a group claiming to be true to the Constitution was trying, in his words, "to undermine it".
 He appealed the ruling.
 Legal experts have debated the constitutionality of a state recall of a federal officeholder.
 On November 18, 2010, the New Jersey Supreme Court found that the New Jersey provision violated the U.S. Constitution.

 In 2010, The Wall Street Journal reported that Menendez had written to Federal Reserve Chairman Ben Bernanke, asking him to approve an acquisition that would rescue from the prospect of receivership a New Jersey bank, First Bank Americano, operated by Menendez donors.
-It was discovered that "eight of 15 directors, including the bank's chairman and vice-chairman, have been contributors to Menendez or his political action committee."
-Former federal bank regulator William K. Black called the letter "grotesquely inappropriate" and said that "the letter crossed an unofficial line by asking regulators to approve an application instead of simply asking that it be given consideration."
-An aide to Menendez said that his decision to write the letter was not influenced by political contributions.
-A highly critical Federal Deposit Insurance Corporation report found that the institution had engaged in unsafe or unsound banking practices, including operating without adequate supervision by its board of directors, an excessive level of delinquent or bad loans, inadequate earnings and insufficient coverage of its assets.
+It was discovered that "eight of 15 directors, including the bank's chairman and vice-chairman, have been contributors to Menendez or his political action committee".
+Former federal bank regulator William K. Black called the letter "grotesquely inappropriate" and said that "the letter crossed an unofficial line by asking regulators to approve an application instead of simply asking that it be given consideration".
+An aide to Menendez said that political contributions did not influence his decision to write the letter.
+A highly critical Federal Deposit Insurance Corporation report found that the institution had engaged in unsafe or unsound banking practices, including operating without adequate supervision by its board of directors, excessive delinquent or bad loans, inadequate earnings, and insufficient coverage of its assets.

-On January 5, 2012, Menendez blocked Judge Patty Shwartz, an Obama administration nominee to a federal judgeship, drawing speculation that the block was placed because of Shwartz's relationship with the head of the public corruption unit for New Jersey's federal prosecutor, who had investigated Menendez during his 2006 campaign.
+On January 5, 2012, Menendez blocked Judge Patty Shwartz, an Obama administration nominee, to a federal judgeship, drawing speculation that the block was placed because of Shwartz's relationship with the head of the public corruption unit for New Jersey's federal prosecutor, who had investigated Menendez during his 2006 campaign.
 Menendez denied personal motivation for the block.
 He has long contended that the corruption investigation was politically motivated.
 The investigation was closed in late 2011 with no charges filed.